realJeremySun/first-web-game-lb4/blog/2019-04-24-my-first-API-with-loopback-4-(part-2).md

 import {v4 as uuid} from 'uuid';
 ```

 The first line will import the `applications.ts` so that the `characterController` can find the `Set<string>` we just created.
-Second line will import `uuid`, so we can use it in our code.
+The second line will import `uuid`, so we can use it in our code.

 Then in the `post /characters' API: